panpf/zoomimage/docs/wiki/offset.md

 By default, ZoomImage always aligns the edge of the image with the edge of the container when dragging the image, and there will be no white space between them (except in the initial state of the image).
-When you need to leave a white space between the image and the container, you can pass To achieve this, set the `containerWhitespaceMultiple` parameter to
+When you need to leave a white space between the image and the container, you can pass To achieve this, set the `containerWhitespace` or `containerWhitespaceMultiple` parameter to

 example：